apache/tvm-rfcs/rfcs/0030-tvmc-comand-line-configuration-files.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 To get the `--config` flag, `argparse` can be used as an early pass over the arguments to collect the single configuration file to specify.
-It's important to note that only one configuration would be
+It's important to note that only one configuration file would be supported per command line and the default `argparse` behaviour of taking the last `--config` flag would take effect.

 This will change the behaviour of how `tvmc` utilises `argparse`, it will first translate arguments from `argparse` into an internal dictionary of attributes and then apply those over the top of any specified configuration files.
 This means the default options for `argparse` are essentially nulled as they won't be aware of configuration files until after the arguments are parsed.
 The hierarchy is therefore:
 1. Arguments parsed by `argparse`